Sport: Etymology

 The word "sport" comes from the Old French desport meaning "leisure", with the oldest definition in English from around 1300 being "anything humans find amusing or entertaining".

 Other meanings include gambling and events staged for the purpose of gambling; hunting; and games and diversions, including ones that require exercise.
 Roget's defines the noun sport as an "activity engaged in for relaxation and amusement" with synonyms including diversion and recreation.

 Nomenclature

-The singular term "sport" is used in most English dialects to describe the overall concept (e.g. "children taking part in sport"), with "sports" used to describe multiple activities (e.g. "football and rugby are the most popular sports in England").
-American English uses "sports" for both terms.
+The singular term "sport" is used in most English dialects to describe the overall concept, e.g. "children taking part in sport", with "sports" used to describe multiple activities, e.g. "football and rugby are the most popular sports in England".
+American English uses "sports" for both senses.

 Definition

 The precise definition of what differentiates a sport from other leisure activities varies between sources.
 The closest to an international agreement on a definition is provided by the Global Association of International Sports Federations (GAISF), which is the association for all the largest international sports federations (including association football, athletics, cycling, tennis, equestrian sports, and more), and is therefore the de facto representative of international sport.

 GAISF uses the following criteria, determining that a sport should: